 106 runs at 35.33; 4 wickets at 16.75; 3 catches

 Manawatu's all-time leading run-scorer and a long-time national representative at indoor cricket.
 Fulton debuted with 63 against Australia and followed it up with 32 vs. Canada (albeit off 73 balls) and also nabbed some handy wickets.
-He was unavailable for the 2019 IPT due to indoor cricket commitments, but has indicated a return to outdoor for the 2020/21 season.
+He was unavailable for the 2019 IPT due to indoor cricket commitments, but returned to outdoor for the 2020/21 season.